Language: EN

 What are and how to use Queues (Queue)

-A QUEUE, or Queue, is a collection of elements used to organize and manipulate elements in a specific order.
+A QUEUE, or Queue, is a collection of elements that is used to organize and manipulate elements in a specific order.

-Queues are also called FIFO (First-In, First-Out) structures, because they follow the principle that the first element inserted (First-In) is the first to be removed (First-Out).
+Queues are also called FIFO structures (First-In, First-Out), because they follow the principle that the first element to be inserted (First-In) is the first one to be removed (First-Out).

-Whenever a new element is inserted into the QUEUE, it is placed at the back.
-When an element is removed, it is taken from the front.
+Each time a new element is inserted into the QUEUE, it is placed at the back.
+When an element is removed, the one at the front is taken.

 This is achieved through two main operations: